 Physical (Mechanical) Control

-Physical pest control includes sustainable ways to remove pests without harmful chemicals and protecting the ecosystem.
-As its name gives a hint, the pest control happens physically using means like:
+Physical pest control includes sustainable ways to remove pests without harmful chemicals and protect the ecosystem.
+As its name gives a hint, pest control happens physically using means like:

 - Mechanical traps: setting rodent traps is another way to deal with bigger enemies like mice or rats.
 Mechanical traps can be used to effectively trap insects, as well.
 They are usually very expensive and can trap beneficial insects.